 Date of TC diagnosis: March 2009

-It was a massive shock being diagnosed with cancer but after amazing treatment in Bristol at Southmead hospital and Bristol Oncology I’ve come out the other end and have now been given the amazing opportunity to give back as much as I’m able by volunteering in the Testicular clinic on a Friday morning.
-With the support of Sue Brand I’m slowly learning to nurture awareness and get the guys in clinic talking.
-It’s a privilege to be part of IITB.
+It was a massive shock being diagnosed with cancer but after amazing treatment in Bristol I’ve come out the other end.
+This has given me the amazing opportunity to give back by volunteering in the Testicular Cancer clinic on a Friday morning.
+With the support of Sue Brand, I have learnt to nurture awareness and get the guys talking and now integral to the Survivorship Toolkit Days and Personal Development Weekends.

 My son Lewis was diagnosed with testicular cancer in February 2013.
 It had spread to other organs in his body and he was very poorly.
 Sue and the IITB team were a tower of strength to me, Lewis and our family during the early weeks of treatment.
 Other patients in Oncology were quite envious of the charity and the support we as a family were given.
 Nothing was too much trouble – an explanation of treatment and a shoulder to cry on were given freely.
 I now want to give something back.
 It’s a very lonely and frightening experience as a parent.
 I have a very positive story to share with others to give strength and hope.
 I have helped out with quite a few awareness and fundraising events, but my favourite was “Splosh for Dosh”, as I’m a swimming teacher and I enjoyed using my skill at a sport to raise money.